NehalTaya/House-Price-Analysis--Deep-Learning--ML/README.md

 **CONCLUSION**

-We can see the average correlation with different combinations of hidden nodes and hidden layers .
+Adding more hidden layers and hidden nodes doesn't always increase the accuracy of the Neural Network .

 The following factors are most important in helping to predict house prices :
 1.BsmtFin